QilinGu/udacity_ml/projects/capstone/README.md

 ![Bellman equation](figures/bellman.png)

-Bellman defines a learning parameter, gamma, that tells us how much of our previous estimate of q(s,q) we want to believe when updating values (from 0-100% or 0.0-1.0).
+Bellman defines a learning parameter, gamma, that tells us how much of our previous estimate of q(s,a) we want to believe when updating values (from 0-100% or 0.0-1.0).
 We want to learn slowly and deliberately, ironing out statistical outliers.
 Gamma is often quite close to 1.0, or 0.9 in our case.